 Study of the theoretical foundations of reading and language arts in an elementary school setting.
 Exploration of theories and research perspectives on language and literacy development, the nature of reading and writing processes and factors influencing the acquisition of literacy.

-ELED 621 LITERACY ASSESSMENT IN THE ELEMENTARY CLASSROOM (3)
+ELED 621 LITERACY INSTRUCTION AND ASSESSMENT II (3)

 ELED 631 INTRODUCTION TO EDUCATING THE GIFTED STUDENTS (3)

 An introductory course that surveys the history of gifted education, characteristics, and educational needs of gifted children; identification issues, procedures for diverse populations of gifted and talented; current trends in identification of gifted students at the national, state, local levels; overview of curricular and program options for the gifted.
 Prerequisite: Teaching experience or consent of instructor.